 Many clients have concerns about their confidential business information getting out.
 Having a strong confidentiality clause in your contract that assures them that you will treat their information confidentially, and not work with direct competitors, can help to reassure them and demonstrate your professionalism.

 While I’ve never experienced a client not paying me, I have experienced clients falling behind.
 Fortunately, I clearly spell out what happens when this happens and thus have never had an argument about it.
 It’s only fair to include late fees in your contract as you deserve to get paid on time.
 If you were a W2 employee, you’d receive your check in a timely manner every two weeks.
 As a freelancer, you should also receive payment in a timely manner especially if you’ve spelled out the dates clearly.
 If the client defaults from that, a late fee should be paid.

 One more important thing you should know

 When I first started freelancing a client told me something really important.
 He had been in a business partnership where his partner ended up being dead weight and wasn’t contributing to the business.
 They had a contract but the partner was being stubborn and digging his heels in about being pushed out even though he knew he wasn’t a good fit for the business.

 My client told me, “A contract is only as useful as how much money you’ve got in your pockets.
 Because if you can’t afford to go to court/mediation to go after the other person, then at the end of the day, it’s just a piece of paper.”

 Unfortunately, this is a reality for most freelancers (although if you live in New York you’ve got some legit protection thanks to the Freelance Isn’t Free Act).
-You CAN protect yourself, however, by putting some serious thought into the freelance contracts you write, what you include in them, and how you manage the entire contract process with clients.
+You CAN protect yourself, however, by putting some thought and effort into the freelance contracts you write, what you include in them, and how you manage the entire contract process with clients.